 Yes, absolutely!
 Stovetop stews make great leftovers heated in either the microwave or in the oven.
 You can also use any leftovers to make bouillon or soup.
 Simple add more vegetables (your choice), more broth or calabaza, or butternut squash.

 This stew is also perfect for your meal planning.
 Make it in advance, freeze, reheat and enjoy with boiled root vegetables or a healthy grain dish.

-Vegetable stews are perfect comfort food and great is you are on a healthy eating path.
-They are healthy meals that can help you lose weight.
+Vegetable stews are perfect comfort food, and it is excellent if you are on a healthy eating path.
+They are nutritious meals that can help you lose weight.
 They are great side dishes for any day of the week.
 Meatless stews are perfect with meat entrees and non-meat entrees as well.

 - 5 cups dried lalo or jute leaves

 - 2 tablespoons olive oil

 - 6 fillets of anchovies or half of the can